 The Company does not have any Subsidiary Joint Venture or Associate Company.

-Registered Office of the company is situated at 610-611 Guru Ram Dass Nagar MainMarket Opp.
+The Registered Office of the company is situated at 610-611 Guru Ram Dass Nagar MainMarket Opp.
 SBI Bank Laxmi Nagar New Delhi 110092.

-CORPORATE SOCIAL RESPONSIBILITY (CSR)
+CORPORATE SOCiAL RESPONSiBiLiTY (CSR)

 Your Company has constituted a Corporate Social Responsibility Committee of the Boardcomprising of five members namely Mr. Lalit M Agarwal (Chairman) Mr. Madan GopalAgarwal (Member) Mr. Aakash Moondhra (Member) Ms. Sonal Mattoo (Member) and Mr. GovindShridhar Shrikhande (Member).
 The Committee is responsible for formulating and monitoringthe CSR policy of the Company.
 Details about the CSR policy of the Company and initiativestaken by the Company on CSR during the year are available on the company's website.

-As per the Companies Act 2013 every company having net worth of rupees five hundredcrores or more or turnover of rupees one thousand crores or more or a net profit ofrupees five crores or more during any financial year shall spend inevery financial year at least two percent of the average net profits of the company madeduring the three immediately preceding financial has not completed the period of threefinancial years since its incorporation during such immediately preceding financial yearsin pursuance of its Corporate Social Responsibility Policy.
+As per the Companies Act 2013 every company having net worth of rupees five hundredcrores or more or turnover of rupees one thousand crores or more or a net profit ofrupees five crores or more during immediately preceding financial year shall spend inevery financial year at least two percent of the average net profits of the company madeduring the three immediately preceding financial has not completed the period of threefinancial years since its incorporation during such immediately preceding financial yearsin pursuance of its Corporate Social Responsibility Policy.
 Accordingly our Company wasrequired to spend ` 188.75 lakhs on CSR activities during the year.

-CONSERVATION OF ENERGY
+CONSERvATiON OF ENERGY